Best Black Friday deals on Xbox consoles and games

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The best Xbox Black Friday deals I’ve found on Series X consoles and games
+Best Black Friday deals on Xbox Series X consoles, games and more

-From the Xbox Series X and Series S to myriad games, these Black Friday offers are top-notch

 Your support helps us to tell the story